-Brightside is available to people 18 years and older in the states where Brightside operates who believe they may be experiencing depression and may benefit from treatment.
+Brightside is available to people 18 years and older in all 50 US states who believe they may be experiencing depression (including MDD, PPD, PMDD), Bipolar II, anxiety, phobias, OCD, panic disorders, Seasonal Affective Disorder (SAD), and/or insomnia and think they would benefit from treatment.

 Remote care is not a good fit for people with certain conditions or situations.
 These include (but are not limited to):

 Our providers do not treat, and do not prescribe for adhd.

 If any of these describe you, it’s best for you to be seen in person by a Primary Care Provider who can help you find the treatment that’s right for you.

 We believe (and evidence shows) that comprehensive care using multiple approaches leads to the best outcomes with depression.

 There are three primary treatment approaches for mental health conditions: therapy, psychiatry (including medication management), and self-care.
 We offer each of these approaches as part of our comprehensive care plans.

 Brightside offers convenient, affordable, and private therapy via weekly video sessions, unlimited messaging, and optional à la carte video sessions with a licensed therapist as you complete evidence-based audio sessions that equip you with the skills you need to feel better.

 Brightside psychiatric providers can complete a comprehensive evaluation, diagnosis, and personalized treatment plan, which may include psychiatric medication (SSRIs, SNRIs, and similar).
 Your provider will monitor your care, providing guidance and adjusting treatment as necessary so you get the best outcomes.

 There’s no guarantee that our providers will write you a prescription.
 After evaluating your information, they only prescribe if they are confident that a medication will be safe, effective, and appropriate for you.